arialdomartini/ace-jump-mode-wiki/Home.md

 For more detail, see the help of `ace-jump-mode'.

 ## How to use it?
-If you use the default configuration, and bind to "C-c SPC".
+If you use the default configuration, which binds to "C-c SPC".

 "C-c SPC" ==>  ace-jump-word-mode